Home

 Photographers find these shows to be a goldmine of subject matter.

 The Flower Show (as it is affectionately called by us locals) has a different theme each year.
-In 2010 it was St. Elizabeth, Breadbasket of Jamaica.
-This was captured in the main display in the show hall, which showcased agriculture in St Elizabeth throughout the years.
+This is captured in the main display in the show hall.

 Every year at the Flower Show, the main Pavillion is filled with the exhibits entered in competition.
 Lush ferns, vivid flowering plants, amazing ornamentals, cut flowers, floral arrangements, fruit and vegetables vie for prizes.
 Teams of judges from other parishes throughout Jamaica judge the entries.